whitneyshine/austin_project/README.md

 #### <ins><b>Technologies Used</ins></b><br> ####

 * ##### <b>Data Cleaning and Analysis</b><br> #####
-  Pandas will be used to clean and prepare our data for analysis.
-All members of the group are familiar with Pandas so this came as an easy decision and should allow the   analysis to run smoothly.<br>
+  We performed our data transformation and analysis with Python and Pandas using Jupyter Notebook.
+All members of the group were familiar with Pandas so this came as an easy decision and allowed the analysis to run smoothly.
+See [Wine_Ratings.ipynb](https://github.com/whitneyshine/austin_project/blob/main/Wine_Ratings.ipynb) for the code that transformed and analyzed our data.<br>
 * ##### <b>Database Storage</b><br> #####
-  PostgresSQL will be used for database storage.
-We will also be using a Flask template to display the data.
+  We used PostgresSQL for database storage.
+Connections to our SQL database were created in our machine learning and data analysis notebooks.
 Again, this decision was made due to familiarity.<br>
 * ##### <b>Machine Learning</b><br> #####
-  For the machine learning portion, we have chosen to use a SciKitLearn Random Forest model.
-This was chosen due to a high degree of accuracy, the reduced chance of overfitting using this model as well as the need to use a supervised model.<br>
+  For the machine learning portion, we chose to use a SciKitLearn Random Forest model due to the algorithm's high degree of accuracy, the reduced chance of overfitting, and the need to use a supervised model.<br>
 * ##### <b>Dashboard</b><br> #####
-  For our dashboard, we plan on using Python 3 along with a Flask template which will then be hosted on Google Cloud Console.<br><br>
+  We built our dashboard using Tableau and will later integrate it with a Flask template and host on Google App Engine for a complete and polished location to access and view all the elements of our final project.<br><br>